Meriamsikini/Moroccan-Political-Insight/README.md

   - Saves the cleaned data to **HDFS** in JSON format.

 ### 3️⃣ Exports
-- `cleaned_tweets.json` is first exported from HDFS to the local Hadoop VM using Hadoop commands:
+- `cleaned_tweets.json` is first Export cleaned JSON from HDFS (Hortonworks Sandbox VM) to local VM using :
  ``` hdfs dfs -get /user/root/cleaned_tweets_output_json/part-00000-*.json /root/cleaned_tweets.json```
 - Then, the file is copied from the Hadoop VM to Windows using WinSCP.
 - This ensures the cleaned dataset is available locally for LLM classification.